3rd (City of London) Battalion, London Regiment: 30th Londons

 In June 1915 the 'Home Service-only' and unfit men of the TF were formed into Provisional units for home defence.
 The men of the 3rd Londons joined those from the 5th, 6th and 7th Londons to form 101st Provisional Battalion in 6th Provisional Bde.
 By July 1916 the brigade was in Suffolk, under Northern Army, with 101st Provisional Bn billeted at Southwold.
 The battalion was at Guildford on 26 November 1916 when 6th Provisional Bde was expanded to form 71st Division, with 101st Provisional Bn joining 212th Bde.

 When the Military Service Act 1916 swept away the Home/Overseas Service distinction, all TF soldiers became liable for drafting overseas if medically fit, and the provisional battalions became numbered battalions of their parent regiments on 1 January 1917.
 101st Provisional Battalion absorbed 103rd Provisional Bn and became 30th (City of London) Battalion, London Regiment.
 By March 1917 the battalion was at Colchester.
 On 5 February 1918 it transferred to 226th Mixed Bde at Walton-on-the-Naze, where it remained until the end of the war.
 The battalion was disbanded on 5 April 1919.

+It is estimated that about 9,199 men served in the 3rd Londons at some point during the war, and a further 2,807 passed through the 30th Londons.